rsksmart/devportal-1.0/rif/rns/guide/setup.md

 #### Display amount of tokens in the Metamask wallet

-Read [this guide](https://docs.matic.network/newbies/conf-custom-tokens-metamask/) to add a custom token to the wallet.
-You should add the token address dispalyed [here](https://developers.rsk.co/rif/token).
+Read [Config Custom Tokens](https://docs.matic.network/docs/develop/metamask/custom-tokens) to add a custom token to the wallet.
+You should add the token address displayed [here](https://developers.rsk.co/rif/token).